jlew/mediawiki_visualization/README.txt

-This project requires twistedmatrix (twisted-python) and ubigraph.
+This project requires twistedmatrix (twisted-python), networkx (python-networkx), and ubigraph.

 You need to run an ubigraph server to view this visulization.